-There was no [[strikethrough: strikethrough]] markup tag.
+There was never a strikethrough markup tag.
+EVER.

 Nobody on the face of the Earth spends hours upon hours reading through a massive catalog of tropes used in television or other media.
 That would be wrong.
 Nor would anyone have bothered wasting such inordinate amounts of time creating such a catalog.
-And they certainly wouldn't do something as silly as cataloging fictional events withing a series that they choose to ignore.
+And they certainly wouldn't do something as silly as cataloging fictional events within a series that they choose to ignore.
 I mean, they have a page on the idea, but it's completely hypothetical.
 As is the rest of the catalog, of course.

 I don't exist.
 These words are nothing more than a figment of your imagination, brought on by hours of sleep deprivation.
 These hours imagination, brought nothing on by hours words are nothing sleep hours words are nothing deprivation hours of sleep more than a figment hours imagination, brought nothing on by hours of sleep deprivation...